lucchesi-sec/portscan/README.md

 ---

 <div align="center">
-<strong>⭐ If you find this project useful, please consider giving it a star! ⭐</strong>
+<strong>⭐ If you find this project useful, please consider giving it a star ⭐</strong>
 </div>